 Being a small city, Columbia does not have a public transit system used by locals to get to and from work.

-The percentage of adults in Columbia who are college-educated is close to the national average for all communities of 21.84%: 19.38% of the adults in Columbia have a bachelor's degree or advanced degree.
+In terms of college education, Columbia is nearly on par with the US average for all cities of 21.84%: 19.38% of adults 25 and older in Columbia have a bachelor's degree or advanced degree.

 The per capita income in Columbia in 2022 was $25,563, which is middle income relative to Kentucky, and lower middle income relative to the rest of the US.
 This equates to an annual income of $102,252 for a family of four.
 However, Columbia contains both very wealthy and poor people as well.